Luthaf/rascaline/docs/src/how-to/property-selection.rst

 ==================

-This examples shows how to only compute a subset of properties for each sample with a given rascaline representation.
+This examples shows how to only compute a subset of properties for each sample with a given featomic representation.
 In particular, we will use the SOAP power spectrum representation, and select the most significant features within a single block using farthest point sampling (FPS).
 We will run the calculation for all atomic systems stored in a file, the path to which should be given as